Tommy (The Who album): Editions and cover art

 Tommy was originally released as a two-LP set with artwork designed by Mike McInnerney, which included a booklet including lyrics and images to illustrate parts of the story.
 Townshend asked McInnerney to do the cover artwork for Tommy in September 1968.
 Townshend had originally considered Alan Aldridge for the cover.
-The cover is presented as part of a triptych-style fold-out cover, and the booklet contained abstract artwork that outlined the story.
+The cover is presented as part of a triptych-style fold-out cover, and the booklet contained stylized artwork that outlined the story.
 Although the album included lyrics to all the songs, indicating individual characters, it did not outline the plot, which led to a concert programme being prepared for shows, that carried a detailed synopsis.

 Townshend thought Mike McInnerney, a fellow follower of Meher Baba, would be a suitable choice to do the cover.
 As recording was near completion, McInnerney received a number of cassettes with completed songs and a brief outline for the story, which he immediately recognised as being based on Baba's teachings.
-He wanted to try and convey the world of a deaf, dumb and blind boy, and decided to "depict a kind of breaking out of a certain restricted plane into freedom."
+He wanted to try and convey the world of a deaf, dumb and blind boy and decided to "depict a kind of breaking out of a certain restricted plane into freedom."
 The finished cover contained a blue and white web of clouds, a fist punching into the black void to the left of it.

 The inner triptych, meanwhile, showed a hand reaching out to light and a light shining in a dark void.
-Townshend was too busy finishing the recording to properly approve the artwork, but Kit Lambert strongly approved of it, and said it would work.
+Townshend was too busy finishing the recording to properly approve the artwork, but Kit Lambert strongly approved of it and said it would work.
 The final step was for record company approval from Polydor, making one concession that pictures of the band should appear on the cover.
 These were added to the globe on the front.
 These pictures were later removed on the 1996 CD remastered reissue.